vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Another major development (in addition to the invention of the figure of Lāguḍi) that took place in the 4th to 6th centuries is also attested by the Skandapurāṇa: Kuśika is no longer the only disciple.
 The number of disciples that is said to have been initiated by Lāguḍi himself has increased to four.
 These four are considered to have a semi-divine status; our text declares them to have sprung from the four faces of God (Parameśāna), out of His desire to bestow grace (anugraha) upon the world:

-17 See Manfred Mayrhofer, EWA ṣv. ‘lakuṭa’: ‘Nicht erkl¨art’.
+17 See Manfred Mayrhofer, EWA ṣv. ‘lakuṭa’: ‘Nicht erklärt’.

 18 Turner, CDIAL ṣv. ‘lakuṭa’: ‘Ac. to J. Przyluski Pre-Aryan in sense “penis” is of same origin as lāṅgula &c ← Austro-as.; but prob. same word as “stick”.’
 Cf. Mayrhofer, KEWA ṣv.